-- (b) An employee's seniority shall accrue during the following periods: - (1) War service (including service prior to State employment) - (2) Military leave - (3) Paid leave - (4) Workers' Compensation - (5) Unpaid sick leave, disability, family emergency due to illness, and authorized leaves of absence
+(b) An employee's seniority shall accrue during the following periods:

+- (1) War service (including service prior to State employment)

+- (2) Military leave

+- (3) Paid leave

+- (4) Workers' Compensation

+- (5) Unpaid sick leave, disability, family emergency due to illness, and authorized leaves of absence

-- (7) Layoff, to a maximum of twelve (12) months or the length of employee's service, whichever is less; Union leave of any length; and/or sick leave bank time. - (c) For purposes of vacation selection, Union stewards with permanent status shall be deemed to have the highest seniority in their agency.
+- (6) Non-disability maternity leave of up to six(6) months - (7) Layoff, to a maximum of twelve (12) months or the length of employee's service, whichever is less; Union leave of any length; and/or sick leave bank time.

+(c) For purposes of vacation selection, Union stewards with permanent status shall be deemed to have the highest seniority in their agency.